leahmirch/CIS427-Network-Sockets-Stock-Trading-System-Part-1/README.md

 ### Each Student's Role
 - Leah Mirch: Implemented the server and client communication, database interactions, and the handling of all commands (BUY, SELL, LIST, BALANCE, SHUTDOWN, QUIT).
 Created the README.
 Establishing a base for local connectivity.
 Implimented requirements for the code.
 Added code comments, added in an established user and stock within the databse.
 Figured out and established connection to the UMD servers (both client.cpp and server.cpp).
 Created the makefile- and configured it to download sqlite3.c from the internet, unzip the file, then transform into the object file.
 Updated the readme with proper configuration settings.
-- Dominic Baughman: Made changes to the readme, designed a base for the makefile.

 ### Commands Implemented
 - **BUY**: Purchase stocks, specifying the stock symbol, quantity, price, and user ID.